 7. Jay Cooke State Park

-There’s no better place for hiking in Minnesota than Jay Cooke State Park.
-With over 50 miles of hiking trails spread across 8,000 acres, you’re in for some quad-and-calf-busting adventures.
+Jay Cooke State Park stands out as Minnesota’s premier destination for combined camping and hiking adventures, offering a variety of campsites and featuring over 50 miles of trails across 8,000 acres.
 Don’t miss the iconic swinging bridge over the St. Louis River or walk along a part of the historic Grand Portage Trail.

-Jay Cooke State Park Campground features over 80 campgrounds ranging from full-hookup RV sites to walk-in sites perfect for tent camping.
+Jay Cooke State Park Campground features over 80 campgrounds ranging from full-hookup RV camping sites to walk-in sites perfect for tent camping.
 Look forward to amenities like hot showers, flush toilets, and picnic areas.
-Camper cabins are also available for rent
+Camper cabins are also available for rent.

 8. Portsmouth Campground, Cuyuna Country State Recreation Area